-Magda Mendonça Fernandes and Mónica Pinto Candeias Morais Leitão, Galvão Teles, Soares da Silva Lisbon, Portugal
+Magda Mendonça Fernandes, Mónica Pinto Candeias,1 Filipa Correia da Silva2 and Margarida Pinto Duarte Morais Leitão, Galvão Teles, Soares da Silva Lisbon, Portugal

 Introduction

 In General

 Foreign investment has always played an important role in the Portuguese economy, and attracting foreign investment has been a goal of economic policies and national development strategies of consecutive Portuguese governments.
 The opening of the Portuguese economy to foreign investment in the late 1970s was followed by structural reforms that included the privatization of previously sheltered public companies and monopolies in key sectors such as telecommunications and energy.